 What are the grant requirements?

-requirements and passing state credentialing exams, the Teaching Agreement requires
+requirements and passing state credentialing exams, the Service Agreement requires

 recipients to fulfill several conditions:

-- Complete the Teaching Agreement.
-The Teaching Agreement explains the student’s obligations under the provisions of the grant.
-Non-compliance with the Teaching Agreement will result in partial or full grant repayment.
+• Complete the Service Agreement.
+The Service Agreement explains the student’s obligations under the provisions of the grant.
+Non-compliance with the Service Agreement will result in partial or full grant repayment.

-- Maintain good academic standing while enrolled in the CTC approved teacher preparation program.
+• Maintain good academic standing while enrolled in the CTC-approved teacher professional preparation program.

 What are the steps to apply?

-Apply for a Golden State Teacher Grant.
-All applicants who meet the program eligibility criteria requirements will be sent a Letter of Acceptance and a Teaching Agreement.
+2. Apply for a Golden State Teacher Grant.
+All applicants who meet the program eligibility criteria requirements will be sent a Letter of Acceptance and a Service Agreement.

 For More Information, contact the California Student Aid Commission (CSAC) Golden State Teacher Grant Program At: